 Where to find mental health support and information

 One important role that many advocates provide is to act as a signpost for mental health support.
-To help with this, here is a list of UK-based resources, charities, and organisations who can provide varying types of support:

 Remember that being your authentic self, listening intently and showing you care can create a safe environment for the person you are supporting, and make a profound difference.
-One talk at a time, we can all get the help we deserve when we need it.